wanforge/quotes/README.md

 - 🔮 It takes courage to grow up and become who you really are.
 - 🕹️ If you only have a hammer, you tend to see every problem as a nail.
 - 🕹️ It is only with the heart that one can see rightly, what is essential is invisible to the eye.
+- 🖥️ I believe that a simple and unassuming manner of life is best for everyone, best both for the body and the mind.
 - 🖥️ If you surrender to the wind, you can ride it.
 - 🥈 If we are not given the chance to forget, we are also not given the chance to recover our memories, to alter them with time, perspective, and wisdom.
 Forgetting, we can be ourselves beyond what the past has told us we are; we can evolve.
 That is the possibility we want from the future.
 - 🥈 If you do what you've always done, you'll get what you've always gotten.